DanielSavin2001/gzvKA/README.md

 ### 3. Storage Solution
 - [ ] **Evaluate Storage Options**: Determine whether to transfer the existing pictures to Amazon S3 or Google Cloud Storage for better scalability and accessibility.

+### 4. Citizen Contribution
+- [ ] **GitHub Projects**: Add a GitHub project to track all issues & PR's, here it would be possible to suggest new features/improvements.
+- [ ] **Upload zone**: There should be an 'Upload zone' for citizens of Kapellen, so that they can upload new images, suggest where they belong and give extra information related to the images.
+Or even upload stories, poems and much more ...

 ## How to Contribute
 We welcome contributions from the community!
 Whether you're a developer, designer, or someone with a deep love for Kapellen, your input and support are invaluable.
 Here are a few ways you can help:
 - **Development**: Assist with coding and technical implementation.